kenanb/kenanb-blog/_posts/2024-01-14-debugging-tip-this-is-usually-rdi.md

 '------------------'
 ```

-While disassembling, `rizin` generates convenient symbol names for data addresses.
-So that's cool.
+While disassembling, `rizin` generates convenient symbol names for data addresses, which is easier to read.

 I annotated the important bits.

-Copy the address of stack location reserved for `foo`, to `rax`:
+[Write the address][felix-lea] of stack location reserved for `foo`, to `rax`:
 ``` nasm
 lea   rax, [var_11h] ; local.get 1
 ```